Origins Project – Interview with Nicole Apelian

 Why the Origins Project is important

 We’re over there for 10 days and people come away transformed for life.
-They’ll even call me two years later and say … I’ve had many calls, or I see someone three years later and they even say, “Alright here’s another thing that’s happened in my life, and how I’ve been transformed.”
+They’ll even call me years later and remind me how this changed their life by saying “Alright here’s another thing that’s happened in my life, and how I’ve been transformed.”
 Then they’re able to bring it back to their community and share it with their family and their friends, and there is a ripple effect from that.
-That’s important as well because you can bring that information back and share it.
-But, it’s not the same as going over and experiencing it yourself.

 I’ve seen the transformations and I’ve seen the before and after of people and the after is so much more engaged, people who are engaged in their full human potential in new ways.
 Even if they were switched on before, they’re switched on even more and they’re able to live fuller, better lives because of their interactions with the Bushmen.